marlenegoed/stitchmate/README.md

 - Progress bar: By configurating the counter and giving a max number of rows to knit for, a progress bar is displayed on the top.

-- Sounds: Users can toggle sounds on or off according to their preferences
+- Sounds: Users can toggle sounds on or off according to their preferences.

 - Offline Accessibility: the data is stored directly on the device and row counts can be accessed anytime, anywhere, even when offline.